 We have represented committees, trustees or other interest holders in the restructuring or bankruptcies of Caesars, J. Crew, Nine West, Toys "R" Us, Puerto Rico, LightSquared, SunEdison, Lehman, Adelphia, Enron, Borders, Hercules Offshore, Tribune Company, Eastman Kodak, Charter Communications, Capmark Financial, Le-Nature's and WorldCom, among many others.

 Our clients include private equity firms, hedge funds, companies, bondholders, lenders, and official and ad hoc committees having a wide range of interests in all aspects and at all levels of an enterprise’s capital structure in distressed situations.

 We excel at developing highly effective strategies to meet each client’s particular needs and, when aggressive action is appropriate, we capitalize on our powerful bankruptcy litigation and trial capabilities.

 Fred’s.
-Lead counsel to Fred’s, a leading retailer with 556 general merchandise and pharmacy stores across the southeast United States, in its Chapter 11 bankruptcy case.
+Fred’s, a leading retailer with 556 general merchandise and pharmacy stores across the southeast United States, in its Chapter 11 bankruptcy case.

 TPG/Caesars.
 TPG and senior partners in bankruptcy proceedings and state and federal court actions concerning the principal operating subsidiary of TPG portfolio company Caesars Entertainment Operating Company, along with certain directors of Caesars’ parent company.
 The parties agreed to a Plan of Reorganization under which all potential claims against TPG, as well as the parent’s directors, were released.